Board of Trustees

 Chairperson

 Lindani Sibiya advocates for members’ interests and rights to a healthy life.
-His desire to become a Trustee at SAMWUMED was driven by the need to contribute towards good governance and service excellence at the Scheme.
+He is driven by a desire to foster good governance and service excellence at SAMWUMED.

 Mr Sibiya holds the following qualifications: